UXP Manifest

 {}

-Addon definitions for hybrid plugins.
-A UXP Hybrid plugin is a UXP plugin that can access the power of C++ native libraries.
+Addon definitions for Hybrid Plugins.
+A UXP Hybrid plugin is a UXP plugin that can load dynamically-linked C++ native libraries (.uxpaddon files) at runtime.
+See the Hybrid Plugins guide for details on building and configuring addons.

 Supporting Definitions